EVENTS FOR EVERYONE

 • 26 July – Tynemouth

-Get ready to swap your boots for sand between your toes and dive into a summer like no other!
-Our Beach Festival Series brings together everything you love about rugby — the camaraderie, the thrills, the laughs — with the laid-back vibes of the North East’s most breath-taking coastlines.
+We welcomed all ages, genders and abilities to swap their boots for sand and dive into a summer like no other!
+Our Beach Festival Series brought together everything you love about rugby — the camaraderie, the thrills, the laughs — with the laid-back vibes of the North East’s most breath-taking coastlines.
+These events were open to all ages, genders and abilities, so anyone could come and join in with the fun.

 The Charity Lunch of the Year | 3.7.25